Tevragh Zeina

 Tevragh-Zeina is a suburb of Nouakchott and urban commune in western Mauritania.
-It is the capital of Nouakchott-Ouest Region and has a population of 48,093.
+It is the capital of the Nouakchott-Ouest Region and has a population of 46,336.

-The current mayor is Oumama Abdou.
+The current mayor is Taleb Abderrahmane Ahmed Taleb El Mahjoub.

-The El Irvan library is located in Tevragh-Zeina.
+The El Irvan Library is located in Tevragh-Zeina.
 Petroleum plays a role in the economy.

 It is home to the ASC Tevragh-Zeïna football club and the College Tevragh Zeina.